AkshitaBhardwaj25/HelixForge/README.md

-# 🧬 HelixForge — De-Novo Genome Assembler
+# 🧬 HelixForge - Genome Assembler

 A complete genome assembler combining a **C++ DAA engine** with a **Python/Streamlit frontend** and an **interactive 3D De Bruijn graph visualizer**.